keyxcode/littlelemon-api/README.md

 - GET
     - Customer: Returns all items for this order id.
 If the order ID doesn’t belong to the current user, it displays an appropriate HTTP error status code
 - PUT, PATCH
-    - Delivery Crew: A delivery crew can use this endpoint to update the order status to 0 or 1.
-The delivery crew will not be able to update anything else in this order.
+    - Managers: Can assign a delivery crew member to this order or update the order status to 0 or 1
+    - Delivery Crew: Can update the order status to 0 or 1 and nothing else.
 - DELETE
-    - Manager: Deletes this order
+    - Managers: Deletes this order